 Applications and auditions are held during the spring for the following school year.
 Students receive half a credit for their participation and completion of the requirements in the program.
 For more information, please visit the Fine Arts Apprentice Program web page.

 The Commonwealth of Virginia has summer residential programs for identified gifted students in the humanities; foreign language; visual and performing arts; agriculture; math, science, and technology; life science and medicine; and mentorships in engineering and marine science.
 Acceptance to these programs is based on a competitive application process, auditions and interviews (auditions and interviews are held only for the Visual and Performing Arts program).
 The academic and visual and performing arts programs last four weeks.
 Students must be able to commit to stay for the entire duration of the program.
 The programs are held on various university campuses throughout the Commonwealth.
 Mentorships are available in engineering through NASA.
 The mentorship programs are five weeks long.
 General information about the summer residential program is available on the Governor’s School website.
 Students may apply during their sophomore and junior years and may only attend one program during their high school career.

 The competitive application process for these programs begins in the fall at the school and county level and students whose applications are sent on to the state level must be able to make a commitment to wait until mid-April to find out if they have been accepted before making any other plans for the summer.

 Enrichment opportunities abound for high school students in all interest areas.
 Most programs do require tuition but many offer financial aid.
 Opportunities for gifted students may be found through the listing of the National Association of Gifted Students.
-An extensive list of summer opportunities for students can also be found at the Peterson’s Website.

 Many colleges and universities have summer programs in which students can enroll in courses and receive college credit.
 These programs can be located through the schools’ web sites.